bbrown949/c0323-code-solutions/react-props-and-expressions/react-props-and-expressions-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What are props in React?
+  a type of object where the value of attributes of a tag is stored

-- How do you declare and access props in a component?
+- How do you declare and access props in a component? declare as function parameters and access using destructuring
 - How do you pass props to a component?
+  Props are usually passed from a parent component to a child component.

-- How do you write JavaScript expressions in JSX?
+- How do you write JavaScript expressions in JSX? write it in curly brackets

 ## Notes